matthmr/sd/README.md

 This contains the sources for the:

 - plain-text & bytecode interpreter
-- assembler & compiler
+- compiler

-Besides the sources for the main `libsdlang.so` library for the entire language to function.
+Besides the sources for the main `libsd.so` library for the entire language to function.

 # Building